-- Stationary Combustion GHG Emissions: Stationary combustion emissions arise from the combustion of fuels for heating, electricity generation, and other processes on our campus.
-In 2022, UNEC emitted approximately 1,081,841.11 kg CO2 through stationary combustion activities. - Mobile Combustion GHG Emissions: Mobile combustion emissions are generated by the university's vehicle fleet and other transportation activities.
-In 2022, UNEC emitted 277,200 kg CO2 from mobile combustion.
+Stationary Combustion GHG Emissions: Stationary combustion emissions arise from the combustion of fuels for heating, electricity generation, and other processes on our campus.
+In 2022, UNEC emitted approximately 1,064,531.65 kg of CO2 through stationary combustion activities, while in 2023, this figure decreased to 1,042,894.83 kg, representing a decline of 3.6%.

+Mobile Combustion GHG Emissions: Mobile combustion emissions are generated by the university's vehicle fleet and other transportation activities.
+In 2022, the University of New Earth City (UNEC) emitted 277,200 kg of CO2 from mobile combustion.
+This figure decreased to 273,596.4 kg in 2023, reflecting a reduction of 1.3%.